 (Note: Click the picture to download a free PDF newsletter on this topic.)

-An illegitimate child is under the sole parental authority of the mother
+An illegitimate child is under the exclusive parental authority of the mother

 The Supreme Court, through Justice Artemio Panganiban, in the 2004 case of Briones vs. Miguel stated the fundamental rule (based on Article 176 of the Family Code) on a mother's parental authority over an illegitimate child: